-Islamabad (Web Desk): The World Day Against Child Labour is being observed across the globe today (Friday) with focus on the impact of crisis on child labour.
+Islamabad (Web Desk): World Day Against Child Labour is being observed today (Monday) across the globe, including Pakistan.

 The World Day against Child Labour, observed every year on June 12, is intended to foster the worldwide movement against child labour in any of its forms.